 For information regarding admission application requirements and deadlines, please visit our website at www.gradcollege.txstate.edu/codis.html.

 Meeting admission requirements for the Graduate College and the Department of Communication Disorders DOES NOT GUARANTEE admission to the graduate sequence in communication disorders.
-All application material must be received by the Texas State office of the Graduate College by February 1 of each year.

 For any questions or more information on this program, please send emails to: email@example.com